FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 - Conditional Throughput (T) is the current forwarding ratio multiplied by the Load value.

-{::comment}
-    TODO-P0: Move somewhere else?
-MK: I think it's okay to leave it here.
-{:/comment}
+This shows that Conditional Throughput is partially related to Load Classification.

-By definition, Conditional Throughput logic results in a value that represents Trial Loss Ratio at most equal to Goal Loss Ratio.
+If a Load is classified as a Relevant Lower Bound for a Search Goal instance, the Conditional Throughput comes from a Trial Result that is guaranteed to have Trial Loss Ratio no larger than the Goal Loss Ratio.
+The converse is not true if Goal Width is smaller than the Goal Loss Ratio, as in that case it is possible for the Conditional Throughput to be larger than the Relevant Upper Bound.

 ## SUT Behaviors